PolymerElements/iron-ajax/README.md

-core-ajax
+iron-ajax
 =========

-See the [component page](http://polymer-project.org/docs/elements/core-elements.html#core-ajax) for more information.
+See the [component page](http://polymer-project.org/docs/elements/iron-elements.html#iron-ajax) for more information.